Queen facts: Members, songs, Live Aid concert, Freddie Mercury's last show and what happened to John Deacon

 Listen to this article

-Nearly 30 years after frontman Freddie Mercury's death, the band continue to sell millions of copies of albums around the world, and the movie Bohemian Rhapsody was a huge success.
+Nearly 30 years after frontman Freddie Mercury's death, Queen continue to sell millions of copies of albums around the world

 Here's your handy guide to all the facts behind Queen that every fan should know: